Capitol Police say intelligence shows militia group may be plotting to breach the Capitol

 “We have already made significant security upgrades to include establishing a physical structure and increasing manpower to ensure the protection of Congress, the public and our police officers,” police said in the statement.

 The Capitol Police and the FBI have been criticized for not acting on intelligence supplied by the FBI’s Norfolk field office shortly before the Jan.
 6 attack on the Capitol.
-Rioters easily swarmed through bicycle rack barricades, Capitol and D.C. police officers were overwhelmed by the pure numbers of attackers and the National Guard did not respond to the scene until hours after the siege had begun.
+Rioters easily swarmed through bicycle rack barricades; Capitol and D.C. police officers were overwhelmed by the pure numbers of attackers; and the National Guard did not respond to the scene until hours after the siege had begun.

 Melissa Smislova, the acting undersecretary of the Office of Intelligence and Analysis in the Department of Homeland Security, said Wednesday that her agency, in coordination with the FBI, issued a bulletin very late Tuesday night or very early Wednesday morning about “extremists discussing March 4 and March 6.”

-March 4, the original Inauguration Day before the passage of the 20th Amendment in 1932, is the date that some on the far-right have come to believe — wrongly — that Trump will again rise to power.
+March 4, the original Inauguration Day before the passage of the 20th Amendment in 1932, is the date that some on the far right have come to believe — wrongly — that Trump will again rise to power.
 An FBI official had told The Washington Post last week that leaders were aware of the QAnon chatter surrounding March 4, but said, “We don’t have any indication of violence or a specific, credible plot at this time.”

 The D.C. police declined to discuss their response to the potential threat.
 “In regards to public safety planning, MPD does not discuss operational tactics,” police spokeswoman Alaina Gertz said in an email.
 “However, we will continue to monitor and assess information in collaboration with our local and federal partners to ensure the public’s safety.”